luiswirth/bsc-thesis/src/matter/ddf.typ

 == Whitney Forms

-Now let's take a look at Whitney forms, which are the finite element differential forms that correspond to cochains.
+Now let's take a look at Whitney forms, which are the finite element differential forms that correspond to cochains @douglas:feec-article.

-Whitney forms are the piecewise-linear (over the cells) differential forms defined over the simplicial manifold.
+Whitney forms are the piecewise-linear (over the cells) differential forms defined over the simplicial manifold @whitney:geointegration, @douglas:feec-article.

 They are our finite element differential forms.
-Our finite element function space is the space $cal(W) Lambda^k (mesh)$ of Whitney forms over our mesh $mesh$.
+Our finite element function space is the space $cal(W) Lambda^k (mesh)$ of Whitney forms over our mesh $mesh$ @douglas:feec-book.

 The Whitney $k$-form basis function live on all $k$-simplicies of the mesh $mesh$.
 $